Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

         },
         left_hinge:1b //If the hinge is on the left of the door itself (your right when facing it).
 Default = 0b.
     },
-    happy:1b, //Whether or not this toad is happy and not crying.
-Default = 0b. tags:[] //A list of tags to append to the entity's default tags used to target the entity in functions.
+    tags:[] //A list of tags to append to the entity's default tags used to target the entity in functions.
 Default = none.
 }
 ```